-Irrespective of co-trimoxazole prophylaxis, diarrhea among HIVexposed infants (HEI) and people living with HIV (PLWHA) remains unacceptably high.
+Aim: Irrespective of co-trimoxazole prophylaxis, diarrhea among HIV-exposed infants (HEI) and people living with HIV and AIDS (PLWHA) remains unacceptably high.
 We aimed to determine the combined effect of improved water supply interventions and co-trimoxazole prophylaxis on frequency and severity of diarrhea among HEI and PLWHA.
-Using key search terms of safe sanitation, improved water supply, WaSH, co-trimoxazole prophylaxis, HIVexposed, PLWHA, morbidity, mortality, diarrhea; we searched for published articles in PubMed, EMBASE, PsycINFO, AMED, CINAHL, DOAJ and Google Scholar databases guided by the acceptance practice developed by PROSPERO and COCHRANE.
+Methods: Using key search terms of safe sanitation, improved water supply, WaSH, co-trimoxazole prophylaxis, HIV-exposed, PLWHA, morbidity, mortality, diarrhea; we searched for published articles in PubMed, EMBASE, PsycINFO, AMED, CINAHL, DOAJ and Google Scholar databases guided by the acceptance practice developed by PROSPERO and COCHRANE.
 A PRISMA flow diagram was used to explain on the number of articles retrieved, retained, excluded and justifications for every action.
 A Mixed Method Appraisal Tool (MMAT) was used to assess the quality of the methodology of the selected studies.
-Safe water supply interventions and co-trimoxazole prophylaxis together reduced diarrhea episodes by up to 67% (IRR \ 0.33, 95% CI 0.24-0.46, P < 0.0001).
-The combined interventions resulted in 27% risk reduction in HIV disease progression whilst safe water alone was associated with reductions in the longitudinal prevalence of reported diarrhea of up to 53% among HIV exposed infants aged $\leq 2$ years (LPR = 0.47, 95% CI: 0.30-0.73, P < 0.001).
-An expanded WaSH response in fighting HIV is critical to prevent diarrhea and rapid disease progression.
-The protocol was published in the PROSPERO database with registration number CRD42021240512.
+Results: Safe water and co-trimoxazole together reduced diarrhea episodes by up to 67% (IRR \ 0.33, 95% CI 0.24-0.46, P < 0.0001).

+The combined interventions resulted in 27% risk reduction in HIV disease progression whilst safe water alone was associated with reductions in the longitudinal prevalence of reported diarrhea of up to 53% among HEI aged $\leq 2$ years (LPR = 0.47, 95% CI: 0.30-0.73, P < 0.001).
+Conclusion: The combined effect of co-trimoxazole and safe water was significantly higher than when each one of them were to be offered alone.
+An expanded WaSH response is critical to prevent diarrhea.
+Registration: CRD42021240512.

-Keywords: Systematic review, safe sanitation, improved water supply, WaSH, co-trimoxazole prophylaxis, HIV-exposed, PLWHA, morbidity, mortality, and diarrhea
+Keywords: Safe sanitation, improved water supply, WaSH, co-trimoxazole prophylaxis, HIV-exposed, PLWHA, morbidity, mortality, and diarrhea